Aarhus University Seal

 Non-EU

-As a non-EU/EEA citizen, you must apply for a residence permit for studies from the Danish Agency for International Recruitment and Integration before you arrive in Denmark.
+As a non-EU/EEA citizen, you must apply for a residence permit for studies from the Danish Agency for International Recruitment and Integration (SIRI) before you arrive in Denmark.
 You will receive information from AU on how to apply after admission to AU.

-Please apply well in advance, as it takes up to 60 days to obtain the residence permit.
+Please then apply well in advance, as it takes up to 60 days to obtain the residence permit.

 EU/EEA/Swiss